Scalable multiphoton generation from cavity-synchronized single-photon sources: Introduction and main results

+\changeByMing{except for a small error $D_N=[P_N-({\cal P}_1)^N]/({\cal P}_1)^N\ll 1$, characterizing the residual correlation or dependence between photons.
+This small deviation is shown to} be quadratic in $N$:

-\jj{The correction factor $\epsilon$ stems from residual cavity-induced correlations}.
-For realistic experimental \tomas{conditions} at the optimal working point, we find that $\epsilon\sim 10^{-8}-10^{-6}$, making the \tomas{multiphoton generation} scheme scalable up to $N\sim 100-1000\ll \epsilon^{-1/2}$, depending on the implementation and the noise sources.
+\jj{with the correction factor $\epsilon$ stemming from residual cavity-induced correlations}. \changeByMing{We work out the parameter conditions to reach $\epsilon\sim 10^{-4}-10^{-7}$}, making the \tomas{multiphoton generation} scheme scalable up to $N\sim 100-1000\ll \epsilon^{-1/2}$, depending on the implementation and the noise sources. \changeByMing{The $N$-photon generation rate is \tomram{then obtained as} $C_N=RP_N$ with $R$ the repetition rate.}